kapil053/gulp-sass/README.md

 Whenever you modify any of the files in the `src/` folder, our project will be recompiled and the browser refreshes automatically.
 Note that the `gulp dev` command will **not** optimize or minifiy any of the compiled output files.
 This command is for development only.

-> Don't know how to cancel a command in your terminal?
-Simply hit `CTRL+C`

-**What are these style guidelines?**
-This is to help me keep consistent throughout my project :).
-You can easily remove these by deleting `styleguide.html` and `scss/partials/_styleguide.scss` in the `src/` folder.

 #### 4. Build
 If your project is ready to go online, create a production-ready build by running: